China backs Jaishankar's remarks on Asian Century, says talks to resolve border standoff 'effective' | Law-Order

 - China

-Chinese and Indian troops are engaged in a prolonged standoff in eastern Ladakh.
+The troops of China and India are engaged in a prolonged standoff in eastern Ladakh.
 The two sides have so far held 16 rounds of Corps Commander Level talks to resolve the standoff which erupted on May 5, 2020, following a violent clash in the Pangong Lake areas.

-Asked for his reaction to Jaishankar's comments, Chinese Foreign Ministry spokesman Wang Wenbin told a media briefing here that "a Chinese leader said once that if China and India cannot achieve sound development, then an Asian Century cannot happen".
+India has been consistently maintaining that peace and tranquillity along the Line of Actual Control (LAC) were key for the overall development of bilateral ties.

-''A true Asia Pacific Century or Asian Century can happen only when China and India and other countries can achieve sound development.
-China and India are two ancient civilisations, two emerging economies and two big neighbours," he noted.
+Asked for his reaction to Jaishankar's comments, Chinese Foreign Ministry spokesman Wang Wenbin told a media briefing here that ''as a Chinese leader put it, “Unless China and India are developed, there will be no Asian Century.
+No genuine Asia-Pacific Century or Asian Century can come until China, India and other neighbouring countries are developed.'' ''China and India are two ancient civilisations, two major emerging economies and two neighbouring countries, we have far more common interests than differences.
+Both sides have the wisdom and capability to help each other succeed instead of undercutting each other,'' he said.

-"China's position on Quad is consistent and clear.
-I would like to stress that in a world of peace, cooperation and openness, there will be no support if one seeks to create small cliques, because it is against the trend of the times," he said.
+''Our position on Quad is consistent and clear.
+I would like to reiterate that in today’s world, building exclusive groups is against the trend of the times and will not get any support or get anywhere,'' he said.

 In an apparent reference to China's opposition to Quad, Jaishankar, without naming any country, had said that ''if there are reservations in any quarter, these stem from a desire to exercise a veto on the choices of others.
 And possibly a unilateralist opposition to a collective and cooperative endeavours''.

-The Quad or Quadrilateral Security Dialogue was set up in 2017 to counter China's aggressive behaviour in the Indo-Pacific region.
+The Quad or Quadrilateral Security Dialogue was set up in 2017 amidst China's aggressive behaviour in the strategic Indo-Pacific region.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)